Ferret-Master/map-effects-client/README.md

-# map-effects-client
+# map effects
- Allows effects to be displayed on the maps, framework for other mods
+ backend to allow maps to have visible pfx effects